 Can we come hang out at your park?

 Contrary to what many think, we are not a park.
-We are a privately owned business.
+We are a privately owned business and residence.
 While we are happy to have you visit us, we are a winery, and we are to be used for the enjoyment of paying Winery customers only.

 Is swimming or fishing allowed in Shadow Lake?